-Businessman and first time father (to-be), Peter Highman's in Atalanta trying to get home to LA, where how wife's about to give birth, but after getting kicked off a plane, due to his seat mate, the pair end up trying to hitch a ride to the west coast.Written by
+Businessman and first time father (to-be), Peter Highman, is in Atlanta heading home to LA, where his wife is about to give birth, but after getting kicked off a plane, due to his seat mate, the pair end up trying to hitch a ride to the west coast.Written by

 I just had the strangest dream.
 It's Friday.
 We're at the hospital.
 But it's not a hospital, it's a, a, a forest of sorts.
 And I know that because right next to you there's a bear.
 A grizzly, cooling his feet in a stream.
 And all of a sudden, you begin to deliver, and I can't get to you.
 But the bear can.
 And the next thing I know, he is holding our beautiful baby boy.
 And here's where it gets odd.
 Uh, he chews the cord.
 But, strangely, I'm okay with it.
 That's gotta be a good sign.

 Written by Ice Cube (as O'Shea Jackson), Deejay Muggs (as Larry Muggerud), Al Bell and Steve Cropper

 Produced by George Drakoulias and Mickey Petralia

 Performed by Ice Cube featuring Chuck D (as Chuck D)

 Ice Cube appears courtesy of Lench Mob Records

 Featuring samples from The Mar-Keys recording "Grab This Thing"